taubsity/clef-caption-evaluation/README.md

   * Use quotation marks for all captions, or at least for those that contain a comma (,).

 * For concept detection:
   * Remove duplicate CUIs on a line.
+The same concept can not be specified more than once for the same image ID.
   * Use ; to separate CUIs.